c10l/blog/blog/09122023-debian-gaming.md

 ### Kernel

+‼️ I had pretty bad jitter on some games (I believe DX12-based ones) as of recent.
+Using the [Liquorix kernel](#liquorix-kernel) instead of the Debian upstream made the problem go away.

 You may want to install a newer Kernel version, or an alternative Kernel distribution more focussed on gaming and desktop workloads.

 I'll explore some options in this section.